 BTW: Do you want to know more about rock and mineral identification?
 The books listed below are the best ones you can find on the internet (Amazon links):

 - Gemstone & Crystal Properties (Quick Study Home)

 - Ultimate Explorer Field Guide: Rocks and Minerals (National Geographic Kids)

 Finding gold has never been easy, but there are signs to look for to improve your chances.
-Quartz veins or chunks, the presence of greenish-looking copper or rusty iron oxide, iron pyrites, and lighter colored rocks that stand out can help you decide where to pan or dig.
+Quartz veins or chunks, greenish-looking copper or rusty iron oxide, iron pyrites, and lighter-colored rocks that stand out can help you decide where to pan or dig.